I have a DELICIOUS recipe for salmon lovers + Mexican food lovers today: Baked Salmon Taquitos

 A generous does of the Cholula Chipotle ensures that these tacos have good flavor when you bite into them.
 Don’t worry… the Chipotle variety is not super spicy (says my 12-year old).
 Some people typically use Cholula to just sprinkle on top of things (for use as a condiment).
 It was better to stuff as much of it as possible inside the taco!

 Rolled up tightly, these guys are placed seam-side-down on a baking sheet, sprayed lightly with cooking spray, then baked until crisp.

 While they are baking, you can make the guacamole (I include instructions below on whipping up a simple guac to dip these tacos in).
 Serve with additional Cholula, if desired… for those of you who like a little more spice in your life.
 It’s safe to say that these totally satisfied my mass-craving for rolled tacos that my husband bestowed upon me.
 After speaking to him later in the day, HE was bummed that he didn’t get to sample this new recipe for Salmon Taquitos- ha!
 As far as taste goes, these are an awesome seafood taco with great, added flavor from the Cholula Chipotle Hot Sauce.
 Enjoy!

 Baked Salmon Taquitos

-4. While the taquitos are baking, prepare the guacamole.
-Use a fork to mash the avocado in a medium bowl.
+- While the taquitos are baking, use a fork to mash the avocado in a medium bowl.
 Mix in sour cream, lime juice, hot sauce, salt and pepper.

 Disclosure: I’m working with Cholula Hot Sauce to create recipes with their products.
 This is a product that I have used in my RecipeGirl kitchen for years- we love it!
 All opinions shared are my own.